haggs/interview-flask-proxy-cache/README.md

 # Cached Proxy Server
 This is a simple Flask app that acts as a caching proxy for GET requests.
+This is for a take-home interview I did in 2015.

 It accepts incoming GET requests and forwards them on their destination using a simple caching layer represented by the ResponseCache class.

 I developed this app for an interview task, and I figured I'd use it as an opportunity to mess